basetenlabs/mpt-7b-base-truss/README.md

-# MPT-7B Instruct Truss
+# MPT-7B Base Truss

 This is a [Truss](https://truss.baseten.co/) for [MPT-7B](https://www.mosaicml.com/blog/mpt-7b) using the `mosaicml/mpt-7b` family of models from the `transformers` library.
-This README will walk you through how to deploy the instruction-tuned version on Baseten.
+This README will walk you through how to deploy the base version on Baseten.

 ## Truss